Applied Linguistics - BA (Hons)

 The School of English is based in a purpose built building with PCs available for use, lecture capture technology and private study rooms available for use.
 Curzon Building hosts the Library for Birmingham City University, with a wealth of both physical and e-resources relating to linguistics and a subject specific librarian to advise.

-Andrew Kehoe is Associate Professor in Linguistics and Director of Research in English.
+Andrew Kehoe is Professor of Corpus Linguistics and Director of Research in English.
 He studied at the University of Liverpool, gaining qualifications in both English and Computer Science.
-He researches in the field of Corpus Linguistics: the creation and study of a collection of texts (or corpus) in order to extract new knowledge about language...More about Andrew
+He researches in the field of Corpus Linguistics: the creation and study of a collection of texts (or corpus) in order to extract new knowledge about language in...More about Andrew

 Dr Sarah Wood